bhakthiprabhu/InnoGuard/backend/README.md

 ### 9. Notes

-* Demo keys and data are for development purposes only.
-* In production, integrate with KMS for key management and proper OIDC for authentication.
 * Ensure sensitive data is never exported in plaintext to untrusted users.
----

 ## License

 This project is licensed under the MIT License.